 Applicants must submit letters of interest or letters of commitment from all other participating financial sources, including permanent, construction, and predevelopment financing sources.
-If the application proposes a financing scenario that includes 4% LIHTCs, an initial debt sizing memorandum from DCHFA must be included in the application.
+If the application proposes a financing scenario that includes 4 percent LIHTCs, an initial debt sizing memorandum from DCHFA must be requested from DCHFA.

-To obtain a debt sizing memo, borrowers shall submit one copy of DCHFA's (the "Agency") Stage II application to the Agency no later than January 14, 2018.
+To obtain a debt sizing memo, borrowers shall submit one copy of DCHFA's (the "Agency") Stage II application to the Agency no later than August 28, 2018.
 The DCHFA application fee is not required at that time.
-If this deadline is met, DCHFA will return a debt sizing memo to the applicant, and the applicant is responsible for submitting this document to DHCD through the Online Application System.
+DCHFA will return a debt sizing memo to the applicant and DHCD during DHCD's Threshold Review.